MaxPleaner/socket_helpers/README.md

 Witout doing this, the page will be empty every time it is refreshed.
 The page needs to start out with a list of records loaded.

 Create an html element with an `init` attribute set to a model class, i.e. `todo`.
 This element will be auto-hidden.
-In the html-serving controller method, make an instance variable for whatever data is going to be included.
-On the html page, set the content of the `[init]` element to a JSON stringified version of your instance variable.`
+In the html-serving controller method, make an instance variable for whatever data is going to be included (expects an array, not a single object or query).
+On the html page, use ERB to set the content of the `[init]` element to a JSON stringified version of your instance variable.
+For example, `<div init="todo"><%= Oj.dump([User.first]) %></div>`

 **Additional Helpers**

 you can make one html element toggle another open / close very easily.

 Just make them 'siblings (share the same parent element) and give the trigger a `toggles` attribute with a value set to the CSS selector of the target.
 The target will be initially closed.

+**Caveats**

+- I use the OJ gem here and `Oj.dump` because of a recursion bug in `to_json`.
+I'm still not sure what the cause is, perhaps a naming conflict somewhere.